 When moving your entire house, you should hire a professional moving company.
 They are the experts in that field.

-If you're moving a large number of boxes and inexpensive items a long distance, consider the pod systems.
+If you're moving numerous boxes and inexpensive items a long distance, consider the pod systems.

 If you are moving a small amount of furniture, expensive items, or fragile items like statues or artwork, use a furniture shipper like us here at Ship Smart.